 E2F1 (E2F Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with E2F1 include retinoblastoma and gastrointestinal stromal tumor.
+Diseases associated with E2F1 include Retinoblastoma and Macrodactyly.
 Among its related pathways are Cell cycle Cell cycle (generic schema) and Pre-NOTCH Expression and Processing.
-Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is E2F5.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is E2F2.

-Transcription activator that binds DNA cooperatively with DP proteins through the E2 recognition site, 5-TTTC[CG]CGC-3 found in the promoter region of a number of genes whose products are involved in cell cycle regulation or in DNA replication.
+Transcription activator that binds DNA cooperatively with DP proteins through the E2 recognition site, 5'-TTTC[CG]CGC-3' found in the promoter region of a number of genes whose products are involved in cell cycle regulation or in DNA replication.
 The DRTF1/E2F complex functions in the control of cell-cycle progression from G1 to S phase.
 E2F1 binds preferentially RB1 in a cell-cycle dependent manner.
 It can mediate both cell proliferation and TP53/p53-dependent apoptosis.
 Blocks adipocyte differentiation by binding to specific promoters repressing CEBPA binding to its target gene promoters (PubMed:20176812).
 Positively regulates transcription of RRP1B (PubMed:20040599).